-Join Scott Simpson for an in-depth discussion in this video Peek at files with cat, head, tail, and less, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Peek at files with cat, head, tail, and less, part of Learning Linux Command Line (2016).

 - [Voiceover] Because a lot of what we'll be working with at the command line involves text files or text output, it's important to have a few tools in your tool kit to check out the contents of text files.
 The first one I want to introduce you to is called cat, and it's short for concatenate.
 Concatenate means to stick two or more things together, and cat can do that but it's often used just to print the contents of a file to the screen.
 It's also helpful to get the contents of a text file into a series of piped commands.
 Let's look at some files with cat.